Jan Dismas Zelenka: Influence and reception

 Bach held Zelenka in high esteem, and the two composers knew each other, as evidenced by a letter of 13 January 1775 from his son C.P.E.
 Bach to the Bach biographer Johann Nikolaus Forkel.
 Bach was trusted enough by Zelenka for his eldest son Wilhelm Friedemann to copy out the Amen from Zelenka's third Magnificat (ZWV 108) to use in the Leipzig's St. Thomas' Church, where J. S. Bach was cantor for the last two and a half decades of his life.
 In addition to composing, Zelenka taught throughout his life a number of prominent musicians of his time, like Johann Joachim Quantz (Frederick the Great of Prussia's longtime court flautist and flute teacher) and J. G. Roellig.
 His close friends included eminent composers such as Georg Philipp Telemann, Johann Georg Pisendel and Sylvius Leopold Weiss.

 Despite his posthumous neglect, Zelenka was highly regarded during his own career and was respected by significant composers of the day, such as Telemann, Bach (as aforementioned), and Graupner.
 His music's innovative counterpoint (such as in the Miserere in D Minor, ZWV 56), clarity, and part-writing (especially in his fugues) earned him the respect of some of the most renowned contrapuntists (composers and performers who practice the art of counterpoint).

-Between the years 1716 and 1719, Zelenka studied under the guidance J.J.
-Fux (1660–1741), the author of Gradus ad Parnassum in Vienna and accepted J.J.
-Quantz (1697–1773) as one of his students.
+Between the years 1716 and 1719, Zelenka studied under the guidance of Johann Joseph Fux (1660–1741), the author of Gradus ad Parnassum in Vienna and accepted Johann Joachim Quantz (1697–1773) as one of his students.
 Zelenka also met A. Caldara (1671–1736) as well as F.B.
 Conti (c.
 1681–1732) in Vienna, Austria.